triestpa/Guttenberg-Search/README.md

 ```
 <br>

 Try running `node load_data.js`.
-You should see Elasticsearch status output, followed by `Found 100 Books`.
+You should see the Elasticsearch status output, followed by `Found 100 Books`.
-After this, the script should exit due to an error, since we're calling helper functions that we have not yet defined.
+After this, the script should exit due to an error, since we're calling a helper function (`parseBookFile`) that we have not yet defined.

 ### Read Data File